Traditional Reports vs. Dashboards

 Reports: There are times when you need a report for an ad-hoc query, and a summery presented in a dashboard isn't going to give you the information you need.
 Some tasks cannot be completed without having specific details and numbers.

-Dashboards are the best day-to-day tool to allow the user to quickly and easily get at the information that is relevent to them.
+Dashboards are the best day-to-day tool to allow the user to quickly and easily get at the information that is relevant to them.
 Dashboards are easier and faster to use than a text repor, and they provide the latest information, which allows for faster and more accurate decision making.

 A dashboard can not fully replace reports.
 Reports are still very useful for specific, ad-hoc analysis.
 Dashboards can replace most routine reporting, however, and improve workplace efficiency substantially.